 It was one even better: Baylor University in Waco, TX.

-Click on the links below for more background information on Grant’s decision to attend Baylor:
+Click on the links below for more background information on my son’s decision to attend Baylor:

 JOY – Jesus, Others, You